-Anti-Bullying Policy Child Protection & Safeguarding Policy Online Safety Policy
+Anti-Bullying Policy Child Protection & Safeguarding Policy Online Safety Policy Behaviour for Learning Policy

 What is Child on Child Abuse?

 Child on Child abuse occurs when a young person child is exploited, bullied and /or harmed by their peers who are the same or a similar age; everyone directly involved with child on child abuse is under the age of 18 which is the legal definition for a child in England.